-Only by a political party, paid for out of its broadcast allocation, against another party or other parties, and complying with all the other requirements.
+Only by third parties and political parties, paid for out of its broadcast allocation, against another party or other parties, and complying with all the other requirements.
 Electorate candidates cannot broadcast negative advertising.

 Can a broadcast election advertisement promote more than one electorate candidate for a party?

 Only when paid in full out of a party's broadcasting allocation while also apportioning the cost between relevant candidates' election expense limit and donation returns as may be required.
 Electorate candidates may not pay for a shared broadcast election advertisement with their own funds (unlike for other types of advertising).

 What special considerations should community access broadcasters keep in mind with election-related programmes?